JEAN PAUL RIOPELLE

 Methuselahs and mathusalems of Romanee-Conti

-While Bistro à Champlain's cellar boasts a dazzling collection of wines, ranging from Château Petrus to Château d'Yquem, the real jewels in the bistro's crown are the large format bottles.
+While Bistro à Champlain's cellar boasted a dazzling collection of wines, ranging from Château Petrus to Château d'Yquem, the real jewels in the bistro's crown were the large format bottles.
 Among the gems, Champlain pointed out a methuselah (which holds eight bottles) and more than 100 mathusalems (six litres each) of Domaine de la Romanée-Conti, one of his preferred wines.
 His pride and joy (at that time) was an 18-litre bottle (equivalent to two cases) of Jaboulet Hermitage La Chapelle 1995, one of only six in the world.

-| Champlain Charest displays a methuselah of Romanée Conti in his wine cellar.
-Bistro a Champlain.
-Ste-Marguerite-du-Lac-Masson, Quebec. |
+Champlain Charest displays a methuselah of Romanée Conti in his wine cellar.

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll

 Why buy wine in such big bottles?
 "The wine from large bottles tastes better than wine from regular bottles," stated Champlain, "especially older wines."
 True connoisseurs, he recommended, should consider buying good wines in at least magnum sizes.

-Not surprisingly, wine lovers from across the globe come here to admire this cellar and enjoy its great vintages.
+Not surprisingly, wine lovers from across the globe came here to admire this cellar and enjoy its great vintages.
 North America's major wine magazine, Wine Spectator selected Bistro à Champlain for its Grand Award in 1988, and every year since.

 Bistro à Champlain has also won the CAA Four Diamond Award, annually since 1992, the Grand Prix du Tourisme and many other honors, including the Restaurant of the Year by the Revue du Vin de France in 1997.